 You can also baste by laying strips of bacon or pancetta – or a piece of muslin dipped in butter – across the breast of your turkey while it roasts.
 But, do take these off for the last part of the cooking in order to brown the skin.

 Pushing a flavoured butter under the skin before you roast the turkey is also a popular technique.
 Bear in mind, though, that butter contains water, so if you do want crispier skin, you must use clarified butter.

 1. Bacon baste

-Finely chop 6 rashers of smoked streaky bacon or pancetta in a dry pan from cold until they release their oil and crisp up.
+Finely chop 6 rashers of smoked streaky bacon or pancetta and fry in a dry pan from cold until they release their oil and crisp up.
 Cool and put in a food processor with 140g softened butter and 1 tbsp maple syrup.
 Shape the butter into a log and chill.
 Push slices under the turkey skin before roasting.

 2. Lemon & herb baste

 Mix 100g softened butter with the grated zest of 1 lemon, 1 tbsp chopped thyme, 2 tbsp chopped parsley and 1 finely chopped garlic clove.
 Loosen the skin on the turkey breast with your fingers and push the butter under, covering the breast.